Hannes-Schniz/untisToGoogleCal/README.md

 - 🔔 **Telegram Notifications:** Get real-time alerts for schedule changes, cancellations, and exams.
 - 👥 **Calendar Sharing:** Share your school calendar with others via email.
 - 🧹 **Flush Calendar:** Delete all events from your school calendar with a single command.
+- 🛠️ **Admin CLI:** Interactive menu to run and configure all scripts with simulation and verbose modes.

 ---